XLabCU/jupyterlab-desktop-pkm/KNOWN_ISSUES.md

 - Review markdown preview toggle logic for production builds
 - Check for console errors during workspace initialization

+### Backlinks Index Not Built on Startup ✅ **FIXED**
+**Status**: **FIXED** - Index built when backlinks panel opens
+**Severity**: High
+**Description**: The wikilink index (`wikilink-index.json`) was only built when:
+1. A new markdown file was created
+2. The backlinks panel was explicitly opened
+3. Manual index rebuild was triggered

+This meant that existing wikilinks in a folder weren't detected on first open.

+**Root Cause**: Index building was moved to main extension startup, but this caused timing issues.

+**Fix Applied**:
+- Reverted to JupyterLite approach: index is built when backlinks panel is first opened
+- Index building happens automatically when panel loads if index doesn't exist
+- All existing files are properly indexed when panel opens for the first time
+- File watching updates index when files are saved

 ### Preview/Source Toggle Focus Issues
 **Status**: Intermittent, needs refinement
 **Severity**: Medium